Vietnamese Caramelised Pork Bowls

 Add the sugar and fish sauce.
 Stir, then leave it to cook without touching until all the juices cook out and the pork starts caramelised - about 2 minutes.
 Then stir it and leave it again, without stirring, for around 30 seconds to get more caramelisation.
 Repeat twice more until caramelised to your taste.

 Serve over rice or vermicelli noodles, garnished with sliced scallions/shallots.
+For a low carb, low cal option, try Cauliflower Rice!
 I like to have chunks of plain cucumber and carrots on the side which is a classic way of making Vietnamese bowls.

 1. Birds eye chilis are small red chilis that are usually around 3 to 4cm (1.5 - 2") long.
 They are very spicy!
 You can substitute with any chili you want, or even exclude it if you are making this for kids.
 Just adjust to your taste.